-When using the User Maps for DNP data points (analog inputs and/or binary inputs) for relays with ethernet installed, check the "DNP Points Lists" C30 web page to ensure the desired points lists are created.
-This web page can be viewed using a web browser by entering the C30 IP address to access the C30 "Main Menu", then by selecting the "Device Information Menu" > "DNP Points Lists" menu item.
+When the DNP data points (analog inputs and/or binary inputs) are configured for Ethernet-enabled relays, check the "DNP Points Lists" C30 web page to view the points lists.
+This page can be viewed with a web browser by entering the C30 IP address to access the C30 "Main Menu", then by selecting the "Device Information Menu" > "DNP Points Lists" menu item.